Z-CAS helping feed mills, producers get the most from medicated feed additives

 Q: And you keep records of all tests?

-Q: Have FDA’s new veterinary feed directive rules had any impact on the demand for your services?
+Q: Have FDA’s new veterinary feed directive (VFD) rules had any impact on the demand for your services?

 MH: Yes, we’re getting more calls for cleaning validations.
 To comply with the new VFD rules, commercial and farmer-owned feed mills need to be certain residues of VFD medications are below FDA‘s thresholds so they do not contaminate subsequent batches of feed.
 The Food Safety Modernization Act has also increased demand for our analytical services.